Partington: Economy

 The main shopping area of Partington is on Central Road, in the centre of town.
-Partington also has a traditional market on Smithy Lane.
+The town also has a traditional market on Smithy Lane.

-Spanish company, SAICA, bought a lease on a disused wharfside site by the Manchester Ship Canal in 2009 to recycle paper into packaging.
+Spanish company SAICA bought a lease on a disused wharfside site by the Manchester Ship Canal in 2009 to recycle paper into packaging.
 The plant is the most "advanced, fully integrated facility in the UK".
 It uses water recycled from the ship canal and its heat and power plant supplies surplus power to the national grid.

 The plant cost £300 million and production started in January 2012.

 According to the 2001 UK census, the industry of employment of residents aged 16–74 was 19.3% retail and wholesale, 15.0% manufacturing, 14.7% property and business services, 10.8% health and social work, 9.1% transport and communications, 7.2% construction, 5.2% education, 4.8% hotels and restaurants, 3.8% finance, 3.1% public administration, 1.3% agriculture, 0.7% energy and water supply, 0.1% mining, and 4.9% other.
 Compared with national figures, Partington had a relatively high percentage of residents working in transport and communications, and a relatively low percentage working in public administration.
-The census recorded the economic activity of residents aged 16–74, 1.8% students were with jobs, 3.4% students without jobs, 7.7% looking after home or family, 10.6% permanently sick or disabled, and 3.8% economically inactive for other reasons.
+The census recorded the economic activity of residents aged 16–74, 1.8% students were with jobs, 3.4% students without jobs, 7.7% looking after home or family, 10.6% permanently sick or disabled and 3.8% economically inactive for other reasons.
 The proportion of those who were permanently sick or disabled in Partington was above the Trafford and England average (5.4% and 6.5% respectively).

 Education

-Trafford maintains a selective education system assessed by the 11-plus exam.
+Trafford maintains a selective education system, assessed by the 11-plus exam.
 There are three primary schools and one secondary school in Partington.
 The oldest school still standing in the town was opened in 1958 and used to be called Partington County Primary School but is now known as Partington Central Academy.
 There is one other state primary schools at Forest Gate with Academy status.
 There is also a Roman Catholic school – Our Lady of Lourdes Primary School on Lock Lane.
 Broadoak School is a secondary school with academy status for pupils aged 11 to 16.
 Partington Central Academy, Forest Gate and Broadoak School are all a part of The Dean Trust.